nanobox-io/nanobox-docs/source/boxfile/code-services.html.md

       - path/to/directoryC
 ```

-**Note:** On deploy, network directories are replaced with network mounts, which connect code instances to your storage service(s).
+**Note:** On deploy, network directories are replaced with network mounts, which connect code instances to your NFS service(s).
 These mounts obscure anything committed to your repo inside of those directories.
-If there are files inside network directories in your repo, your app will not be able to access them unless you manually upload them into your storage service.
+If there are files inside network directories in your repo, your app will not be able to access them unless you manually upload them into your NFS service.

 ## Nonpersistent Writable Directories
 These directories are read/write accessible and stored in each instance's local filesystem.
 These directories are mounted at runtime, and should not be created at the same location as a directory containing source code in your repo. **Filepaths should be relative to the root of your repo**.